belle2/basf2/analysis/doc/RestOfEvent.rst

 :math:`B`-meson decays, where tag side has been reconstructed using :doc:`Full Event Interpretation`.

 .. warning::
-  The resulted particles described here cannot be used for vertexing nor MC matching.
+  The resulting particles described here cannot be used for vertexing nor MC matching.
   This functionality is under development.